-Does your cat or dog suffer from stress or anxiousness?
+Does your cat or dog suffer from stress or anxiety?
 It’s nothing to be ashamed of and a far more common problem than you’d think.
-Believe it or not, 9 out of 10 pet parents are seeking help for behavioral issues.* Fortunately, there are numerous steps that you can take to help relieve pet stress when it’s needed most.
+Believe it or not, 9 out of 10 pet parents are seeking help for behavioral issues.* Fortunately, there are steps that you can take to help relieve pet stress when it’s needed most.

 What Causes Stress in Pets?